-“Macedonia: From fragments to pixels” is a special exhibition of seven (7) prototypical interactive systems of enhanced technology based on the principles of Ambient Intelligence and developed in the laboratories of the Foundation for Research & Technology – Hellas (FORTH), Institute of Computer Science.
+“Macedonia: From fragments to pixels” is an exhibition of seven (7) innovative interactive systems developed in the laboratories of the Foundation for Research & Technology – Hellas (FORTH), Institute of Computer Science.
 These applications project artefacts from the rich collections of the A.M.Th. as well as other sites and museums in Macedonia.
 Two of these applications were incorporated into the Museum’s permanent exhibitions, while the remaining five are located at a specially-designed hall on the Museum’s ground floor.

 This exhibition differs from a conventional one, as the new technologies employed allow visitors to access unique artefacts, archaeological sites and monuments, offering a new interactive experience that combines information and learning through playing.
 Hence, visitors can explore digital representations of ancient artefacts, travel in time and space and discover, in a simple and modern way, aspects of the history and archaeology of ancient Macedonia, through its virtual image.

 - Paper View is a tabletop augmented reality system that supports the exploration of terrain-based information (e.g., areas of interest on a 2D map, or a 3D scale model) using rectangular pieces of plain cardboard.
 The system allows users to study information and interactive multimedia, using the cardboards as individual interactive screens; these cardboard screens can be lifted and held at various angles.
 Multiple users can concurrently use the table.
 Paper View illustrates the most important ancient areas on the map of Macedonia, including cities, settlements and cemeteries.